 The latter half of the twentieth century was also marked by demographic changes throughout Buckeye-Shaker Square.
 AFRICAN AMERICANS in nearby MT.
 PLEASANT begin relocating into the southern reaches of the Buckeye neighborhood and along Ludlow Road.
 No significant number of African Americans moved north of Shaker Blvd. until the 1970s.
-As was the case throughout the country, the appearance of African American families in the area unsettled many whites who held racist attitudes towards minorities and feared neighborhood integration.
-In 1956, a house belonging to an African American couple near Ludlow Rd. was bombed before they could move in.
-Residents in the Cleveland and Shaker Heights sections of this community formed the LUDLOW COMMUNITY ASSOCIATION in 1957 (incorporated 1959) to quell racial tensions.
-The Association gained national attention for efforts at promoting a stable integrated community.
-In 1960, the CLEVELAND FOUNDATION gave the Ludlow Community Association a $7,500 grant to establish a real estate clearinghouse.
-The resulting Ludlow Co. then gave financial incentives to whites willing to move into integrated neighborhoods, in order to keep the community racially mixed.
+As was the case throughout the country, the appearance of African American families unsettled many whites.
+In 1956 a house belonging to an African American couple near Ludlow Rd. was bombed before they could move in.
+Residents in the Cleveland and Shaker Heights sections of this community formed the LUDLOW COMMUNITY ASSOCIATION in 1957 (incorporated 1959) to help quell racial tensions.
+The Association gained national attention for its efforts to promote a stable integrated community.
+In 1960 the CLEVELAND FOUNDATION gave the Ludlow Community Association a $7,500 grant to establish a real estate clearinghouse.
+The resulting Ludlow Co. then gave financial incentives to whites willing to move into integrated neighborhoods to help keep the community racially mixed.
 Further west, however, racial shifts occurred more rapidly and completely.
 By 1970 the census tract south of Buckeye Rd. went from 28.5 percent to 60 percent African American.
 By 2000 the Buckeye community was more than 90 percent African American.

 Socialexplorer.com.
 "1940-2000 Census Tract Map. " http://www.socialexplorer.com (accessed March, 2012).